 Rent income from operating leases on investment properties is accounted for on a straight-line basis over the lease terms and is included in revenue due to its operating nature.
 Rent income from fixed tenants is generally recognized on a straight-line basis over the lease term.
-Rental income from percentage tenants is recognized based on a minimum agreed rental or certain percentage of the tenant's gross sales, whichever is higher.
+Rental income from percentage tenants is recognized at the end of every month based on a minimum agreed rental or certain percentage of the tenant's gross sales, whichever is higher.